Ed Vaizey: Early life

 Vaizey was born in June 1968 in St Pancras, London.
-He is the son of the late John Vaizey, a Labour life peer, and the art historian Marina Vaizey (The Lady Vaizey CBE).
+He is the son of the late John Vaizey, a Labour (later Conservative) life peer, and the art historian Marina Vaizey (The Lady Vaizey CBE).
 His father's family is from South London.
+His mother's family, of Polish Jewish descent, is from New York City.
 He spent part of his childhood in Berkshire.
 He was educated at St Paul's School, London before reading history at Merton College, Oxford.
 Elected Librarian of the Oxford Union, he graduated with an upper second class degree.
 After leaving university, Vaizey worked for the Conservative MPs Kenneth Clarke and Michael Howard as an adviser on employment and education issues.
 He practised as a barrister for several years, in family law and child care.

 Political career

 Vaizey first stood for Parliament at the 1997 general election, when he was the Conservative Party candidate for Bristol East.
 In the 2001 general election, he acted as an election aide to Iain Duncan Smith.
 He unsuccessfully stood at the 2002 local elections for the safe Labour ward of Harrow Road (based around the area of that name) in the City of Westminster.

 He is regarded as a moderniser within the Conservative Party, contributing in both policy and image terms.
-He was a speechwriter for Michael Howard, Leader of the Conservative Party until December 2004, and editor of the Blue Books series which looked into new approaches to Conservative policy in areas such as health and transport.
+He was a speechwriter for Michael Howard, the then Leader of the Conservative Party, until December 2004, and editor of the Blue Books series which looked into new approaches to Conservative policy in areas such as health and transport.

 Vaizey was one of Michael Howard's inner circle of advisers and a member of a group of Young Conservatives somewhat disparagingly referred to as the "Notting Hill Set" along with David Cameron—elected party leader in December 2005—George Osborne, Michael Gove, Nicholas Boles and Rachel Whetstone.
 Like Gove and Boles, he is a fellow of the Henry Jackson Society, and also a vice-chairman of Conservative Friends of Poland.